horazont/aioopenssl/README.rst

 .. note::

    Use this module at your own risk.
-It has currently 0 (in words: zero) test coverage; it has been exported from aioxmpp on request, where it undergoes implicit testing.
+It has lower test coverage than I’d like it to have; it has been exported from aioxmpp on request, where it undergoes implicit testing.
 If you find bugs, please report them.
 If possible, add regression tests while you’re at it.